Individual Retirement Accounts

 You invest money in an IRA, up to the amounts allowable under the tax law.
 These investments are termed "contributions."
 In many instances an income tax deduction is available for the tax year for which the funds are contributed.
 The contributions, as well as the earnings and gains from these contributions, accumulate tax-free until you withdraw the money from the account.
 You therefore enjoy the ability to generate additional earnings, unreduced by taxes on these earnings, each year the funds remain within the IRA.

-Any individual can open and make contributions to a traditional IRA, as long as you, or your spouse (if you file a joint return), received taxable earned compensation during the year and you were not 70 1/2 years old by the end of the year.
+Any individual can open and make contributions to a traditional IRA, as long as you, or your spouse (if you file a joint return), received taxable earned compensation during the year.

 and Roth IRAs